oguya/Real-Estate/README.md

 # Real Estate

-* find, buy, and rent homes and commercial properties in Kenya
+* find, buy, and price homes and commercial properties in Kenya